fluttercommunity/flutter_wear_plugin/README.md

 # Wear

-A collection of widgets for developing Wear OS (Android Wear) apps.
+A collection of widgets for developing Wear OS (Android Wear) apps in Flutter.

 # Widgets